cozy/cozy-stack/doc/architecture.md

 them via cozy stack.
 The stack does the routing and serve the HTML and the assets for the applications.

+The assets of the applications are installed in the virtual file system.
+On the big instances, it means that even if it is the frontal 1 that installs the application, frontal 2 will still be able to serve the application by getting its assets from Swift.

 ### Data System `/data`

 CouchDB is used for persistence of JSON documents.
 The data service is a layer